pgeadas/DataStructures/README.md

 ################## DataStructures

-Solving a problem using BST Trees, AVL trees, Linked Lists
+Solving a problem using BST Trees, AVL trees, Linked Lists, written in C.